 Occurs on school premises, including on-location commercial firms which provide services for students on campus, such as the university bookstore or food services

 You must obtain authorization for any type of off-campus employment before starting to work.

 F-1 students who would like to complete an internship or off-campus employment before degree completion may be authorized for Curricular Practical Training (CPT) by OIS.
 To learn more about CPT, please complete the free CPT workshop available in Canvas prior to applying for CPT or accepting an offer.

 F-1 students who would like to gain practical work experience in their field of study, generally following the completion of their program, may be authorized for Optional Practical Training (OPT) by USCIS.
-To learn more about OPT, please sign up for a free OPT workshop by calling (541) 737-6310.
-Students must attend a workshop prior to applying for OPT.
+To learn more about OPT, please sign up for a free OPT workshop or complete the online module in Canvas.